 These actions were largely effective in driving improvements in ELA performance, along with mixed results in mathematics and science.
-In math, performance declined slightly overall, but improved significantly for ELs and SWD.
-In science, overall performance improved slightly, but ELs still failed to meet the standard and SWD performance declined.
-EL progress was similarly mixed but strong, with EL reclassification decreasing slightly while ELPI declined but remained above the state average.
+In math, the percentage of students meeting or exceeding the standard increased even as average DFS went down for most groups.
+In science, overall performance declined slightly, but increased for Hispanic and SED students.
+EL progress was similarly mixed but strong, with EL reclassification increasing dramatically while ELPI declined but remained above the state average.